EdgeOL: Efficient in-situ Online Learning on Edge Devices: EdgeOL Design

-Based on the motivation, we propose {\tt ETuner}, an efficient continual learning framework for edge devices.
-Figure \ref{fig:ETuner} shows the overview of the {\tt ETuner} framework, which achieves energy efficiency and high inference accuracy through i) inter-tuning and ii) intra-tuning optimizations.
-Specifically, for \textbf{inter-tuning}, we propose a novel \textbf{lazy model fine-tuning (LazyTune)} design that dynamically and adaptively delays and merges fine-tuning rounds to reduce the execution time and energy consumption (Section \ref{sec:scheme_freq}).
-For \textbf{intra-tuning}, we propose a \textbf{similarity-guided freezing (SimFreeze)} method to automatically freeze/unfreeze layers during the continual learning process to save computation costs (Section \ref{sec:scheme_freezing}).
-Moreover, {\tt ETuner} can also use unlabeled data through semi-supervised learning techniques to enhance model performance without the need for extensive labeled data (Section {\ref{sec:scheme_semi}}).
-The {\tt ETuner} optimization design is described in Algorithm~\ref{algo} with terminology and abbreviations listed in Table~\ref{abbr}.
+Based on the insights, we propose {\tt EdgeOL}, an efficient online learning framework for edge devices.
+Figure \ref{fig:EdgeOL} shows the overview of the {\tt EdgeOL} framework to achieve energy efficiency and high inference accuracy through i) inter-tuning and ii) intra-tuning optimizations.
+Specifically, for \textbf{inter-tuning}, we propose a novel \textbf{Dynamic and Adaptive Fine-tuning Frequency (DAF)} design that dynamically and adaptively adjusts the fine-tuning frequency to reduce the execution time and energy consumption (Section \ref{sec:scheme_freq}).
+For \textbf{intra-tuning}, we propose a \textbf{similarity-guided freezing (SimFreeze)} method to automatically freeze/unfreeze layers during online learning to save computation costs while improving accuracy (Section \ref{sec:scheme_freezing}).
+Moreover, {\tt EdgeOL} can also use unlabeled data through semi-supervised learning techniques to enhance model performance without the need for extensive labeled data (Section {\ref{sec:scheme_semi}}).
+The {\tt EdgeOL} optimization design is described in Algorithm~\ref{algo} with terminology and abbreviations listed in Table~\ref{abbr}.